 Traveling, with all its excitement and newness, can cause both positive and negative stress.
 Either way, it can cause strain.
 To ease stress for little ones, let them bring a few things from home that are comforting and familiar.

-My top advice for the whole family is this: Don’t overbook your vacation.
+A good suggestion for the whole family is this: Don’t overbook your vacation.
 Plan a few things that you all agree are “must-do” activities for the trip, and a few others that would be fun to toss in if time and energy permit but are OK to skip if not.
 Allow time to just hang out.
 Sometimes, we all need a little time to recharge before charging back out into the world.